-Electronic Mail (email) is recognized as a very effective way to disseminate information of importance, relevance and interest to members of the University and larger, global community in a timely manner.
+Electronic Mail (email) is recognized as one of the most effective ways to disseminate information of importance, relevance and interest to members of the University and larger, global community in a timely manner.
 It is therefore important to define the University's policy on email and offer appropriate procedures on the use of this technology.
 This document serves as the University's policy on email and distribution lists, as well as appropriate procedures and guidelines for their use.